 The Collection emphasizes the work of disability scholars and authors who identify as disabled.

-Titles that may be considered part of the ADS Collection are also located in the Children's & Young Adult Literature section of the Education Library.
+Titles that may be considered part of the ADS Collection are also located in the Children's & Young Adult Literature section.

 History of the collection & collection strengths